Roald Dahl Day: five ways to celebrate

 Get ready to enter the wonderful world of whangdoodles, snozzberries and whizpoppers!
 Here are some age-appropriate, fantabulous ideas to bring Roald Dahl's beloved characters and stories to life for your kids on Roald Dahl Day (celebrated every year on 13 September, which was the author's birthday).

-Read Charlie and the Chocolate Factory out loud to your child, or listen to it together on CD.
-Then, come up with your own Willy Wonka-inspired sweets.
+Read Charlie and the Chocolate Factory out loud to your child, or listen to it together, then come up with your own Willy Wonka-inspired sweets.

 Help your child dress up as their favourite Roald Dahl character, and pretend to be that character for the day.
 For instance, your child can try to speak like the BFG, or remember all the adventures in the giant peach.
 On Dahlicious Dress Up Day schoolchildren all over the UK dress up as their favourite Roald Dahl characters to raise funds for Roald Dahl’s Marvellous Children’s Charity, which helps seriously ill and disabled children.